ttoss/ttoss/packages/carlin/FAQ.md

 We use [tsup]() to create a single file to avoid the error `Error [ERR_MODULE_NOT_FOUND]: Cannot find module` that happens when we use the `type: module` in the `package.json` file and the relative paths doesn't have `.js` extension.
 See [this solution](https://www.npmjs.com/package/ts-add-js-extension) for more information.

-## How to link Carlin to test the changes locally?
+## Why do some ttoss packages are `noExternal` on `tsup.config.ts`?

-You need to change the `exports` from `package.json` files of ttoss packages Carlin uses.
-You need to point to the built files instead of the source files, else you will get the error `.ts` extension not exists.
-So, instead of:
+The majority of ttoss packages exports a TypeScript file on `package.json` file to improve the developer experience.

 ```json
 {